GDPR is a hot topic for website owners and users alike. You may be wondering where exactly do we see the effect of GDPR though.

 websites usually save user information while commenting just to reduce their effort in typing in their details every time they feel like commenting on any of the website’s forms.

-WordPress now have a specific checkbox below the comments section that users can tick to give consent to personal data that they’ve added on any of the form.
+WordPress now has a specific checkbox below the comments section that users can tick to give consent to personal data that they’ve added on any of the forms.
 This checkbox should also contain the reason why you are saving the information as well.

 How can you be compliant?